sapcc/limes/docs/liquids/neutron.md

 | `subnets`              | None | HasCapacity = false, HasQuota = true |
 | `bgpvpns`              | None | HasCapacity = false, HasQuota = true |
 | `trunks`               | None | HasCapacity = false, HasQuota = true |

+In addition we also support dynamically registered Neutron resources.
+These accepted based on a list of prefixes.
+Currently this contains only `routers_flavor_`.
+Note that this is a SAP-specific add-on.